2bttns/.github/profile/README.md

 # Welcome to 2bttns (two buttons)👋

-> 2bttns 1.0.0 beta was launched in January 2024.
-Welcome to the ground floor.
+> In Febraury 2024, we finally released 2bttns Beta.
+Welcome to the ground floor 🎉

 ### Boost engagement.
 Tailor content.
 Personalize experiences.